UnGuZartex/Blockr/Documentation/UseCases.md

 There is only one set of connected blocks in the Program Area.

 ### Success Guarantee (Postcondition)
 The user is aware that a step of the program is executed.
-The Game World gets updated based on the block used in following the step.
+The Game World gets updated based on the block used in the following step.

 ### Main Success Scenario
 1. The user presses F5.
 2. The system identifies the program in the Program Area.
 3. The system evaluates the first block and highlights it.
-4. The system changes the state of the robot in the Game World accordingly to the executed block.
+4. The system changes the state of the robot in the Game World according to the executed block.

 ### Extensions
 1a.
 When the system is already busy executing a step in the program